 We provide regular updates on our improvement priorities through items in the school newsletter and the Head Teacher also presents a report at Parent Council meetings.

 At the end of each year, we review our Improvement Plan to identify the impact that the progress we have made has had on learners.
-Here is a summary of what we achieved during 2022/2023:
+Here is a summary of what we achieved in our school during 2023/2024: